-This isn’t a man-made technique – as Sutherland says, “A flower is a weed with an advertising budget”.
+This isn’t a man-made technique.
+As Rory Sutherland at Ogilvy says, “A flower is a weed with an advertising budget”.
 Much like a Peacock can’t grow illustrious feathers if it’s sick (making it a reliable signal of a good mate), companies can’t afford to spend a lot on advertising if their products aren’t good enough.
-Like any complex system, advertising is prone to abuse, but it works at scale: nobody spends $5 million on a Superbowl ad unless they plan to be around for a while – ‘the medium is the message’.
-Intangible value is treated as inferior, but it’s an inseparable part of the product.
-Even Michelin starred restaurants clean the floors, throw out rotting food, and decorate the tables, regardless of how good the actual product is.
+Like any complex system involving humans and a profit motive, advertising is prone to abuse, but it works remarkably well at scale.
+Nobody spends $5 million on a Superbowl ad unless they plan to be around for a while.
+As Marshall McLuhan says ‘the medium is the message’.

 Proof of funds is one way to de-risk a potential purchase in the mind of the consumer, but a far more effective one is proof of creativity.
 Every advertiser pays the same for the Superbowl advertising slot, but it’s the most creative, funny, emotional adverts that get shared later on social media, talked about in living rooms, and remembered when shopping next week.
 In 2015 the coolest, fastest-growing start-ups had beautiful photography on their websites, until Unsplash and other free stock photo websites leveled the playing field.
 The vibe then shifted to illustrations, in a style called ‘Corporate Memphis’, because that was the next best way to subconsciously indicate that you could afford to, and cared enough, to hire a quality designer.
 With the advent of free stock illustration sites, and AI art tools like DALL-E, expect the vibe to shift again to something costlier.